 The Test Station • Requirement for Entry • Data Collected During the Test • Data Provided to us by the Bull Owner • EPDs • Sale Eligibility • Sale Index • The Sale • Finances

 The station is located at the Feldun-Purdue Ag Center, 1117 State Road 458, Bedford, IN 47421.
-Brad Shelton (firstname.lastname@example.org) is superintendant of the Ag Center and manager of the bull test station.
+Brad Shelton (firstname.lastname@example.org) is superintendant of the Ag Center, and Nick Minton (email@example.com) is manager of the bull test station.

 There are a total of eight pens, each with a capacity of about 25 head.
 Bulls are penned by breed and age or weight.
 Each pen has a dirt/sand exercise lot of about one-half acre and an open front shed.
 Feed is delivered as a TMR into fenceline feedbunks.
 The ration is forage-based with a moderate energy level, which allows bulls to express genetic differences for growth without putting on excess condition.
 On average, the ration dry matter contains 55% corn silage, 22% corn grain, 20% DDGS, and 3% balancer.